vitorlinsbinski/screenmatch-java-jpa/README.md

-# Java: data persistence using Spring Data JPA (Alura's course)
+# Java: data persistence using Spring Data JPA

 ## About project